Skip to Content

 Choosing Annuals and Perennials

-• Mix both types to enjoy continuous blooms throughout the growing season
+• Mix both types to guarantee continuous seasonal flowers throughout growing months

-• Match plant lifecycles with your local sunlight and soil conditions to ensure a healthy garden and proper growth.
+• Match plant lifecycles with your local conditions for maximum growth

 Selecting Plants by Color